AndyKolski/CPUSetMode/README.md

 # CPU Set Mode
 CPU Set Mode is a simple tool to set the speed of the CPU.
 It helps save power on laptops and get the most out of a system where power usage isn't a concern.

+Note that this software isn't particularily good, but it does seem to work.

 ## Usage
 To set the cpu mode, use the following command: